Step 3. Specify Account Settings

 Specifying AWS Account

 To specify an AWS account to be used for the restore operation, select the Organization account option.
-Since Veeam Backup for AWS does not support cross-account recovery of EFS file systems, Veeam Backup for AWS automatically chooses the AWS account to which the source EFS file systems belong and the organization identity (either an entire AWS Organization or a scope of organizational units) that includes the account.
+Since Veeam Backup for AWS does not support cross-account recovery of EFS file systems, Veeam Backup for AWS automatically chooses the AWS account to which the source EFS file systems belong and the organization identity (either an entire AWS Organization or a limited scope of organizational units) that includes the account.

 Specifying One-Time Access Keys